 NTSB Identification: CEN09IA481

-The airplane was on departure roll approaching 95 knots when one large and two smaller birds were observed flying across the plane’s flight path from left to right.
+The pilot stated the airplane was on departure roll approaching 95 knots when one large and two smaller birds were observed flying across the airplane’s flight path from left to right.
+He described the two smaller birds as "sparrow” sized and the larger bird as a heron about four or five times larger than the smaller birds.
 The pilots were unable to react before at least one of the birds struck the airplane.
-The pilot stated that the right engine immediately lost all power and the crew subsequently rejected the takeoff.
-Postflight examination of the airplane revealed that all but one of the right engine’s fan blades were fractured and the inlet duct had separated from the front of the engine and was hanging by a bleed air duct.
-Bird remains from a 1 ½- to 2-pound juvenile yellow-crowned night heron were found on the runway and in the right engine.
-Examination of the engine revealed that the engine spinner had separated from the engine due to the bird strike and entered the engine, resulting in the liberation of the fan blades and subsequent failure of the engine.
-The engine was certified to ingest a four-pound goose.
-However, the certification requirements in place at the time did not require the spinner to be tested during the certification process.
-The certification requirements were later updated to require testing of the spinner.
+The pilot stated the right engine immediately lost all power and they rejected the takeoff.
+Post-flight examination of the airplane revealed all but one of the right engine fan blades were fractured and the inlet duct had separated from the front of the engine and was hanging from the engine by a bleed air tube.

 The airplane, a Raytheon Aircraft Company BE-400A model, was powered by two Pratt & Whitney Canada (PWC) JT15D-5 engines.
 The PWC JT15D-5 engine was a dual-spool turbofan that featured a one-stage fan, a one-stage axial flow booster, a one- stage centrifugal flow high pressure compressor (HPC), a reverse flow annular combustor, a one-stage high pressure turbine that drove the HPC, and a two-stage low pressure turbine that drove the fan and booster stages.